open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 ## Instrumenting a library/application with .NET Metrics API

-### Basic usage
+### Basic metric usage

-1. Install the `System.Diagnostics.DiagnosticSource` package version `6.0.0-rc.1.21451.13` or
+1. Install the `System.Diagnostics.DiagnosticSource` package version
-   above to your application or library.
+   `6.0.0-rc.1.21451.13` or above to your application or library.

     ```xml
     <ItemGroup>